kevinjycui/DesmosBezierRenderer/README.md

 ...
 ```
 #### Settings
-Constants in the `backend.py` file can be changed to optimise or customise your render.
+Constants in the `backend.py` file can be changed to optimise or customise your render via command-line arguments.
 Note that a "block" refers to what is passed from the backend to the frontend per HTTP request.
 | Variable | Type | Description | Notes |
 | --- | --- | --- | --- |
 | `DYNAMIC_BLOCK` | Boolean | Automatically find the right block size | If unsure, leave as true